achou11/state-machines/README.md

 A basic finite state machine features states, transitions and accept external inputs.
 Basic FSMs can be extended by adding outputs, memory, hierarchy, concurrency and communication.
 A machine with outputs will produce an output for each external input it receives.
 A machine with memory will hold track of a set of internal variables, which it can update on receiving external inputs.
 A machine with hierarchy contains sub-machines and can delegate the processing of external inputs to those sub-machines.
 A machine featuring concurrency and communication may contain a set of machines, which concurrently process external inputs and communicate together.
 Extensions add expressivity to the machine at the cost of higher complexity.

-According to the extensions they incorporate, the following terminology is commonly used:
+According to the extensions added to the basic state machine formalism, the following terminology is commonly used:

 | Extension | Terminology | Features |
 |:---|:---|:---|